octimot/StoryToolkitAI/FEATURES.md

 disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
 Then save this preset as "transcription_WAV", and the next time you transcribe, you should see Resolve rendering wav files.

 As a matter of fact, you can use any preset you want, as long as it renders audio too (Linear PCM preferred).
-For eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
+For e.g., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
 Just keep